-Most of us love to eat it.
-We are constantly opening the fridge hoping something yummy will magically appear in it and we love to try out new foods at our favorite restaurants.
+Most of us love it.
+We are constantly opening the fridge hoping something yummy will magically appear in it and we love to try out new foods at our favourite restaurants.

 Sadly, some of us forget to enjoy eating once we go vegan.
 No doubt influencers play a big part in this decision.

 We starve and diet and count calories… or we go to the other extreme, we overeat and binge on everything we see because we are bombarded with delicious plant-based alternatives that we are discovering daily.

 One of the things I see people fail as vegans at is the way they eat and look at food.